 During the months and weeks preceding election day (usually the first Tuesday in November), eucharistic liturgies and prayers associated with other parish activities provide opportunities to reflect on our responsibilities as "faithful citizens."
-The Sunday just before the election, which is on November 8, 2016, is a particularly appropriate time to include this reflection in the Mass and the homily insofar as it can be related to the Scripture readings of the day.
+The Sunday just before the election is a particularly appropriate time to include a reflection in the Mass and the homily insofar as it can be related to the Scripture readings of the day.

-However, if parishioners are to make informed decisions, they will need to think about how the values of their faith can inform their decisions as voters well before November 8.
-It is important to integrate Faithful Citizenship's message about acting on our faith in the public arena into prayers and liturgies throughout the year.
+However, if parishioners are to make informed decisions, they will need to think about how the values of their faith can inform their decisions as voters well before election day.
+In fact, as part of our call to active participation, it is important to integrate Faithful Citizenship's message about bringing our faith to the public arena into prayers and liturgies throughout the year.

 Below are suggestions you may wish to consider in preparing eucharistic liturgies and other prayers around the theme of civic responsibility.
 This theme, when appropriate, may be emphasized at the following points in the Mass:

 - Introductory comments at the beginning of Mass

 - General intercessions

 The following prayers focus on civic duty and the well-being of our city, state, and nation as well as our leaders.
 They may be used for weekday Masses, when permitted by the liturgical calendar.
 Some of these prayers may be adapted for use outside of Mass.
 When allowed by the rubrics, these prayers may be used with one of the Eucharistic Prayers for Masses for Various Needs and Occasions.

 - Mass for the Head of State or Ruler

 - Mass for the Nation or State

 - Mass for Those in Public Office